 Copies of the images in this collection may be purchased.
 Orders must be placed online, using your Special Collections account.
 The images are delivered electronically.
-The cost is $20 for the first 1-5 images in the same order (each additional image above 5 costs $4 per image) for 300dpi TIFs, or $30 for the first 1-5 images for 600dpi TIFs, plus tax for Wisconsin residents.
-If you have any questions, please contact firstname.lastname@example.org.
+The cost is $20 for the first 1-5 images in the same order (each additional image above 5 costs $4 per image) for 300dpi TIFs or 600dpi TIFs, plus tax for Wisconsin residents.
+If you have any questions, please contact email@example.com.

 Important Copyright Information

 By providing or allowing reproduction of materials from the collections, the Milwaukee Public Library does NOT grant permission to publish or exhibit.
 Reproductions are provided for personal research purposes only.
 They may not be copied or distributed.
 Written permission to publish must be obtained from copyright or literary rights owner and from the library for any publication or commercial use of copies.
 The researcher is responsible for compliance with the US Copyright Code (title 12 USC) and privacy rights outlined in Title 45 CFR 46.
 For information on permission to publish, please contact the Photo Librarian at firstname.lastname@example.org.